AishwaryaVarma/Time-Series-Forecasting/README.md

 The various data features are separated by semicolons (;) Some values are 'nan' or '?', and we'll treat these both as NaN values Managing NaN values
-This DataFrame does include some data points that have missing values.
-So far, we've mainly been dropping these values, but there are other ways to handle NaN values, as well.
-One technique is to just fill the missing column values with the mean value from that column; this way the added value is likely to be realistic.

-I've provided some helper functions in txt_preprocessing.py that will help to load in the original text file as a DataFrame and fill in any NaN values, per column, with the mean feature value.
-This technique will be fine for long-term forecasting; if I wanted to do an hourly analysis and prediction, I'd consider dropping the NaN values or taking an average over a small, sliding window rather than an entire column of data.

 Below, I'm reading the file in as a DataFrame and filling NaN values with feature-level averages.